Curing Mad Truths

 Curing Mad Truths will be of interest to a learned audience of philosophers, historians, and medievalists.

 Rémi Brague is emeritus professor of medieval and Arabic philosophy at the University of Paris I and Romano Guardini Chair Emeritus of Philosophy at Ludwig-Maximilians-Universität (Munich).
-He is a member of the Institut de France and author of many books, including The Law of God: The Philosophical History of an Idea and The Wisdom of the World: The Human Experience of the Universe in Western Thought.
+He is the author of a number of books, including The Kingdom of Man: Genesis and Failure of the Modern Project (University of Notre Dame Press, 2018).

 “Rémi Brague is a most singular polyglot and polymath, not to mention one of Europe’s wisest and wittiest Christian intellectuals.
 Curing Mad Truths is an impressive collection of his addresses to English-speaking audiences.
-As with all of Brague’s work, the volume uniquely combines cleverness and profound insight.” ~Douglas Kries, professor of philosophy, Gonzaga University
+As with all of Brague’s work, the volume uniquely combines cleverness and profound insight.” —Douglas Kries, Gonzaga University